Timberborn: How to Use the Fill Valve – Water Control Guide

 Best uses for the Fill Valve

-• Reservoir topping: Keep a lower storage basin filled from a main reservoir without manually opening floodgates.
+• Reservoir topping: keep a lower storage basin filled from a main reservoir without manually opening floodgates.

-• Tiered water systems: Feed lower terraces or stepped reservoirs only when they fall below your chosen level.
+• Tiered water systems: feed lower terraces or stepped reservoirs only when they fall below your chosen level.

-• Backup water storage: Automatically refill a reserve pool after consumption or evaporation drops it.
+• Backup water storage: automatically refill a reserve pool after consumption or evaporation drops it.

 Advertisement

-Fill Valve vs. Floodgate vs. Throttling Valve
+Fill Valve vs. Floodgate vs. Sluice

-• Floodgate: Best when you want to set the water height threshold at a specific edge or barrier.
+• Floodgate: best when you want to set the water height threshold at a specific edge or barrier.

-• Fill valve: Best when you want the downstream side to maintain a chosen depth automatically.
+• Fill Valve: best when you want the downstream side to maintain a chosen depth automatically.

 Was this guide helpful?